 Studying the book Be Patient as we explore the age-old question, “why do bad things happen to good people?” posed and pondered in the famous book of Job.
 We’ll talk together to better understand the will of God and provide guidance to enduring trials we are facing today.
 If you are waiting on God in a difficult time, come connect with others who are traveling the same or a similar journey to expand God’s answer.
 The group is open to all ages and facilitated by Anne Benner and Ryan Anderson.
 Books are provided.

-Coffee and Conversations (Faith library, led by Kerry Benninghoff)
+Coffee and Conversations (room 41, led by Kerry Benninghoff)

 Grab a cup of coffee and join us for a relaxed discussion on the day’s sermon topic.
 This is a great way to hear from others, ask questions and share.